C++ language instructions

 It is a succession of statements followed by instructions enclosed between braces.

-{ statements; instructions; }
+Syntax: { statements; instructions; }

-Effect: Run the specified instructions in order.
+Effect: Run the specified instructions in sequential order.

 c.
 The if statement

 The conditional decisional instruction if performs the selection to execute a single instruction from several possible ones.
+There are two primary structural forms of the if statement.

 Form 1